mindymallory/PriceAnalysis/docs/A2-IntroductiontoCommodityTS.md

-# Introduction to Commodity Price Analysis and Forecasting with Time-series Econometric Models
+# Appendix: Forecasting with TS Models

 <!-- Slightly more rigor and some econometric textbook citations are appropriate here.-->

-## Introduction

 This chapter marks a break in forecasting philosophy from the approach we have used in previous chapters.
 In previous chapters we were forecasting from a viewpoint that was very structural and focused on market fundamentals.
 We built tools and information sources to monitor supply and demand conditions in commodity markets in fairly great detail.
 We utilized publicly available information and research published by various branches of the USDA.